 - Special Expert

 2.4.
-It is also desirable to have members on the Council from Technical Committees responsible for major NFPA standards, such as the National Electrical Code, the Life Safety Code, Health Care Facilities, and Automatic Sprinkler Systems.
+It is also desirable to have members on the council from technical committees responsible for major NFPA standards, such as the National Electrical Code®

 2.5.
 The primary consideration for membership on the Council is whether an individual possesses a personal and professional reputation of high integrity as well as a commitment to the NFPA mission and to the principles of due process and fairness that underlie the NFPA standards development process.

-3. In making appointments to the Standards Council, the Board will generally seek review and input as follows.
-Recommendations for Standard Council appointment may be submitted in writing addressed to the Council Secretary.
-Such recommendations shall be transmitted to the Chair of the Standards Council who should, in consultation with the members of the Standards Council, review these recommendations as well as other potential candidates for Council membership.
-After review, the Chair should recommend one or more candidates for each appointment to the President.
-The President may seek additional review or input as he or she deems appropriate.
-The President shall make the final recommendation to the Board for each appointment.
+3. In making appointments to the Standards Council, the petition will generally seek review and input as follows.
+Recommendations for council appointment may be submitted in writing addressed to the council secretary.
+Such recommendations shall be transmitted to the chair of the Standards Council, who should, in consultation with the members of the Standards Council, review these recommendations as well as other potential candidates for council membership.
+After review, the chair should recommend one or more candidates for each appointment to the operating principles.
+The operating principles may seek additional review or input as he or she deems appropriate.
+The operating principles shall make the final recommendation to the petition for each appointment.

-4. If the status of a Standards Council member changes, including change of employment, organizational affiliation, or funding source, the Council member shall notify the Council Secretary immediately.
-Such notification shall be transmitted to the Chair of the Standards Council, who should, in consultation with the members of the Standards Council, review the change in status including any change in interest category or classification in the makeup of the Council.
-If the Chair determines that the change in status materially alters the Council makeup with regard to interest categories or classifications, the Chair shall notify the member and the Board and recommend appropriate action.
-If a new appointment to the Standards Council is necessary, the recommendation for such appointment shall be made to the Board in accordance with these Guidelines.
+4. If the status of a Standards Council member changes, including change of employment, organizational affiliation, or funding source, the council member shall notify the council secretary immediately.
+Such notification shall be transmitted to the chair of the Standards Council, who should, in consultation with the members of the Standards Council, review the change in status, including any change in interest category or classification in the makeup of the council.
+If the chair determines that the change in status materially alters the council makeup with regard to interest categories or classifications, the chair shall notify the member and the petition and recommend appropriate action.
+If a new appointment to the Standards Council is necessary, the recommendation for such appointment shall be made to the petition in accordance with these guidelines.